 For other individuals, personal information may be collected to respond to enquiries or comply with other legal obligations.

-We may also require limited disclosure to contractors we engage to act for us or on our behalf, such as for IT service providers, in order to enable them to provide their services.
+We may also require limited disclosure to contractors we engage to act for us or on our behalf, such as IT service providers, in order to enable them to provide their services.
 All contractors engaged in this fashion are required to comply with this policy.

 Other than for administration or membership purposes, or to confirm whether you have achieved Fellowship with the RACGP, we will not use or disclose your personal information without your consent.
 Some permitted exceptions to this apply, including where we are legally required to disclose, or to protect the personal safety of any individual or the public.

 6. Storage and security of your personal information

-We take all reasonable steps to keep your personal information secure and safe from protected from misuse, interference, loss or unauthorised access.
+We take all reasonable steps to keep your personal information secure, safe and protected from misuse, interference, loss or unauthorised access.
 Your information is either stored on secure servers (electronic records) or is protected in controlled facilities (hard copy records).
 In addition, our employees and the contractors who provide services related to our information systems are obliged to respect the confidentiality of any personal information held by us.

 You can also play an important role in keeping your personal information secure, by maintaining the confidentiality of any password and accounts used on the RACGP website.
-You should regular change your website password, and in setting a password you should use a combination of letters (upper and lower case), numbers and special characters (!, @ etc).
+You should regularly change your website password, and in setting a password you should use a combination of letters (upper and lower case), numbers and special characters (!, @ etc).
 Please notify us immediately if there is any unauthorised use of your account by any other individual or any other breach of security.